Nonparametric Detection of Anomalous Data Streams: Problem Statement

-In this section, we first describe the problem that we study, and then briefly introduce the idea of kernel mean embedding of distributions and the metric of MMD that we use for building our tests.

-\subsection{Problem Statement}
+\section{Problem Statement}

-We study an anomaly detection problem (see Figure~\ref{fig:model}), in which there are in total $n$ data sequences denoted by $Y_k$ for $1\leq k\leq n$.
-Each data sequence $Y_k$ consists of $m$ i.i.d.\ samples $y_{k1},\ldots,y_{km}$ drawn from either a distribution $p$ or an anomalous distribution $q$, where $p\neq q$.
+We study an anomalous hypothesis testing problem (see Figure~\ref{fig:model}), in which there are in total $n$ data sequences denoted by $Y_k$ for $1\leq k\leq n$.
+Each data sequence $Y_k$ consists of $m$ i.i.d.\ samples $y_{k1},\ldots,y_{km}$ drawn from either a typical distribution $p$ or an anomalous distribution $q$, where $p\neq q$.
 In the sequel, we use the notation $Y_k:=(y_{k1},\ldots,y_{km})$.
-We assume that the distributions $p$ and $q$ are arbitrary and unknown a priori.
+We assume that the distributions $p$ and $q$ are arbitrary and unknown in advance.
 Our goal is to build distribution-free tests to detect data sequences generated by the anomalous distribution $q$.